kuldeepmehra27/ddev/ddev-drupal.md

    ![DDEV db import](/images/ddev-db-import-ss.png)

-- Run the **ddev start** command to start your DDEV environment.
-This command will create and start the necessary containers for your Drupal website.

 - You can use the **ddev describe** command to get information about your site, including the URL you can use to access it in your web browser.

    ![DDEV describe](/images/ddev-describe.png)

-### Note: If you face any issues, remove everything and start again.(ddev poweroff && ddev delete --remove-data) ###
+### Note: If you face any issues, remove everything and start again.(ddev poweroff && ddev stop --unlist project-name && ddev delete --all) ###

 ## [DDEV most used commands](https://ddev.readthedocs.io/en/latest/users/usage/cli/) ##